Table Of Contents

 A general dentist is a healthcare professional who specializes in general all-encompassing oral health and dental care.
 They can provide preventive and restorative services, including dental exams, cleaning, X-rays, fillings, crowns, and root canals.
 Some general dentists may go beyond strictly oral health issues to also offer cosmetic dental procedures including Invisalign treatments.

-Unlike our practice, not all dentists on Long Island NY 11797 can also provide orthodontic treatments like Invisalign.
+Unlike our practice, not all dentists can also provide orthodontic treatments like Invisalign.
 They will likely refer you to an orthodontist if you need more specialized care.

 What does a cosmetic dentist do?